 - Customer data is stored in isolated containers.

-- Customer data is encrypted in transit.
+- Customer data is encrypted at rest and in transit.

 - Customer data is never used for any reason other than servicing API calls.